amorris28/bohannan_website/README.md

 git clone git@github.com:amorris28/bohannan_website.git
 ```

-which will create a new folder called `bohannan_website/` and then download the source code into that folder.
+which will create a new directory called `bohannan_website/` and then download the source code into that directory.

-Each time you sit down to modify the website, first use the command:
+Each time you sit down to modify the website, use the command line to navigate to
+the `bohannan_website/` directory and enter the command:

 ```
 git pull